MoserMichael/python-obj-system/gen-iterator.md

 fib_iter = FibIter()

+# note that we are calling next(fib_iter) exactly ten times, in order to produce ten fibonacci numbers.
+# It works, but this way of iterating is a bit awkward.
 for _ in range(1,10):
     # calling the next built-in function with iterator argument is calling the __next__ member of the iterator object.
     fib_num = next(fib_iter)